-Just because the carpet is wet in the trunk does not mean that is where the leak is located, according to Jim Vandale, owner of Water Doctors International, London, Ont.
+Just because the carpet is wet in the trunk does not mean that is where the leak is located, according to Jim Vandale, owner of Water Doctors International, London, Ontario.
 Cars can slope, he explains.
 “So water comes in from the front floor area and flows down underneath the seats through the channels under the carpeting and fills up the rear floor area.”

 If this is not fixed, the car could develop mold, mildew and rust, Vandale warns.
 “For the past 10 or 15 years, the manufacturers have been using an underpadding that will send off an odor once it gets wet and you get mold spores,” Vandale says.
 “So if you smell an odor in your vehicle, you probably have a water leak.”

 One possible source of the leak is an unnoticed pinhole in a seam hidden under the molding, Vandale notes, adding that while small this can cause big problems.

 Windshield leaks actually happen less than they once did.
 “Windshields used to be put in with a rubber gasket, then [manufacturers] went to a butyl tape and now they have gone to urethane and the windshield is actually part of the structure of the body,” he explains.

 Still, there can be skips in the urethane and as a result you don’t get a good seal, Vandale notes.
 Or, if the windshield itself has been replaced at some point, there’s also a chance of windshield leaking if a proper seal isn’t obtained, he says.

 To test for a leak, Vandale recommends gently showering the car with water.
 The lower the water pressure used, the faster the vehicle will actually leak, he explains.
 If a hose is put on full force, the water will bounce right off.